PhagoroyeBabs/Excelfile/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/PhagoroyeBabs/Excelfile)

 ## Working on Movies Ratings in the period of 100 years (1916 - 2016) across 62 Countries
-Over the century, movies have been a source of entertainment gracing both homes an
+Over the century, movies have been a source of entertainment to homes and individuals
 # Table of contents
 - [Project Title](#Movie-Ratings-Analysis)
 - [Table of contents](#table-of-contents)